toolateralus/ela/feature-plan.md

 `const static vtable_dynof_something` instead of using a struct full of pointer methods.
 Harder to call, but much much cheaper to construct, and the static shared memory is much hotter in terms of cache hits.

+#### remove the 'switch' node. replace it with a 'match' node
+We right now have `switch` and `switch is` nodes. we should replace this with just a `match` since it's not really a switch, it does so much more.
+In my mind, `switch` is just switching over enumeration values, i.e C `enum`. in our case, we will be able to do very complex pattern matching, as shown below, and this would be much nicer to not have a `switch`, rather copy rust with just a `match`

 #### Pattern matching improvements
 recursive pattern stuff like this should work, to any degree: